 There are two main types of TILA violations that can provide relief to borrowers when a creditor does not adhere to the law: violations for damages and violations that allow rescission.
 Rescission is the remedy that might help if you're facing foreclosure, as you'll see below.

-TILA lists a number of disclosures that must be provided to the borrower and if the creditor does not do so, it will be liable to pay damages in an amount equal to the sum of the following:
+TILA lists a number of disclosures that must be provided to the borrower and if the creditor doesn't do so, it will be liable to pay damages in an amount equal to the sum of the following:

 Material violations that are grounds for damages include, but are not limited to, improper disclosure of amount financed, finance charge, payment schedule, total of payments, annual percentage rate, and security interest disclosures.
 Under TILA, a creditor is considered strictly liable for any violations.
 This means money damages are imposed for the violations, regardless of the creditor's intent.